-Students may discover that their spark of genius lies in the arts, and through scheduled classes and our After School Activities Program both in the school and at the Center of Excellence for Arabic Language, Culture and Arts, they have ample opportunities to develop their talents and express themselves through music, theater, dance, and the visual arts.
+Students may discover that their spark of genius lies in the arts, and through scheduled classes and our After School Activities Program, they have ample opportunities to develop their talents and express themselves through music, theater, dance, and the visual arts.

-Whether a student actor, a dancer, a soloist or part of an ensemble, orchestra, band, or chorus, students perform on campus, in the Center of Excellence for Arabic Language, Culture and Arts and at leading global venues.
+Whether a student actor, a dancer, a soloist or part of an ensemble, orchestra, band, or chorus, students perform on campus and Arts and at leading global venues.
 One treasured tradition is the concert at Carnegie Hall in New York, where students have the opportunity to audition to perform alongside their peers from Dwight’s global campuses at this annual concert.
 Starting from 2019 this grand music performance goes global and will be hosted every other year at a stage in either Dubai, London, Seoul or Shanghai and every other year at Carnegie Hall in New York.

 Student creativity flourishes across campus through an extensive range of visual arts programs.
-Students exhibit their work on campus and have the opportunity to truly curate a professional exhibition at our art gallery in the Center of Excellence for Arabic Language, Culture and Arts.
+Students exhibit their work on campus and have the opportunity to truly curate a professional exhibition in our dedicated areas of the school.

 The Theater Program is focused on two primary avenues of learning: the IB Theater Arts curriculum and the extensive production calendar.
 Dwight theater students experience a rigorous and rewarding program based on the professional model.
 Productions each season include classics, world-theater, and modern plays, as well as musicals and original student works.
 These productions and classes offer students the opportunity to develop specific individual interest while gaining invaluable practical experience in acting, musical theater, and stagecraft.